smok-serwis/snakehouse/README.md

 Inspired by [this StackOverflow discussion](https://stackoverflow.com/questions/30157363/collapse-multiple-submodules-to-one-cython-extension).

-Tested and works on CPython 3.8 and CPython 3.7, both Windows and [Linux](https://travis-ci.org/github/smok-serwis/snakehouse).
+Tested and works on CPython 3.5-3.9, both Windows and [Linux](https://travis-ci.org/github/smok-serwis/snakehouse).
+It doesn't work on PyPy.

 Contributions most welcome!
 If you contribute, feel free to attach a change to [CONTRIBUTORS.md](/CONTRIBUTORS.md) as